ashok2009it/news-app-laravel-react/README.md

    git clone https://github.com/ashok2009it/news-app-laravel-react
    cd news-app-laravel-react

-Once the containers are running, navigate to `http://localhost:8000` in your browser.

 ## Docker Compose Services

 The `docker-compose.yml` file orchestrates the following services:

-- `app`: Runs the PHP-FPM server for the Laravel backend.
+- `interview-take-home-challenge`: Runs the PHP-FPM server for the Laravel backend.
-- `webserver`: Serves the React frontend and reverse proxies to PHP-FPM using Nginx.
+- `nginx_webserver`: Serves the React frontend and reverse proxies to PHP-FPM using Nginx.
-- `db`: Hosts the MySQL database for content storage.
+- `mysql_db`: Hosts the MySQL database for content storage.
-- `phpmyadmin`: Provides a web interface for MySQL database management accessible at `http://localhost:8080`.
+- `pma`: PHPMyAdmin Provides a web interface for MySQL database management accessible at `http://localhost:8080`.

 ## Configuration Overview